KemumaJ/JKweek2-portfolio/README.md

 ## Setup instructions

-Style CSS, and JavaScript.
-Clone the repository, open the repository in vs code serve with live server.
-JavaScript (main.js), Index.HTML
+Clone the repository, open the repository in vs code and serve with live server.
+JavaScript (main.js)
+Style CSS
+Index.HTML

 ## BDD